 “My mission is to provide easy and delicious gluten free recipes for people who like eating healthy but get distracted by cookies.”

 Hi!
 I’m Sarah and welcome to my website.

-I’m the voice, author, photographer, recipe developer and self-taught cook behind A Saucy Kitchen.
+I’m the voice, author, photographer, recipe developer and self-taught cook behind A Saucy Kitchen and author of Effortless Vegan.
 I started this website back in 2015 to show that eating and living gluten free can be easy and delicious!

 Though I’m originally from the US (what’s up Arizona) I now live in Sheffield, England with my husband Mike and our wonderfully derpy greyhound Paddy.